CLNode: Curriculum Learning for Node Classification: Methodology

-\bookmark[dest=\HyperLocalCurrentHref, level=2]{4.1 Neighborhood-based Difficulty Measurer} In this subsection, we describe the process of measuring node difficulty.
-Specifically, there are two types of nodes that should be considered more difficult: (1) inter-class nodes situated near class boundaries that connect neighbors from multiple classes.
-The representations of these nodes lack the typical characteristics of their classes, meaning that training on these nodes could degrade the accuracy of GNNs.
-(2) mislabeled nodes.
-In real-world graphs, nodes are often mislabeled, and training on these nodes significantly degrades the robustness of GNNs.

 In general, neighborhood aggregation benefits from the homophily of graphs, i.e., a node $i$'s neighbors $\mathcal{N}(i)$ tend to have the same label as $i$.
-The two types of \textit{difficult nodes} violate homophily in different ways: the neighbors of an inter-class node have diverse labels because they belong to multiple classes, while the neighbors of a mislabeled node tend to have different labels from it.
-Taking a step further, the difficulty of nodes can be measured by the label distribution of their neighborhood.
-However, in the node classification task, we only have limited labels $Y_L$, meaning that we cannot directly measure the label distribution.
-Therefore, the designed neighborhood-based difficulty measurer consists of two steps: the first is to assign pseudo-labels to unlabeled nodes, and the second is to measure the difficulty of nodes by the label distribution of their neighborhood.
+However, the \textit{difficult nodes} violate the homophily; for example, the neighbors of an inter-class \textit{difficult node} have diverse labels because they belong to multiple classes.
+Taking a step further, the difficulty of nodes can be measured with the help of label information.
+Therefore, the first step is to assign pseudo-labels to unlabeled nodes (see Figure \ref{framework}(a)).
+Specifically, we first train a GNN $f_1$ on the whole training set $\mathcal{V}_L$ to perform a standard node classification.
+After the training process, $f_1$ is used to get the pseudo-labels:

-We begin by assigning pseudo-labels to unlabeled nodes.
-As shown in Fig.\ref{FIG2}(b), we first use the backbone GNN model $f$ to perform a standard node classification.
-For convenience, we refer to the model first used to get the pseudo-labels as $f_1$:

-where $Y_{pseudo}$ is the predicted labels for all nodes on the graph.
-According to $Y_{pseudo}$, the label distribution can be measured.
-However, directly using $Y_{pseudo}$ for all nodes may result in inaccurate measured difficulties.
-For example, assume that a node $w$ in $\mathcal{V}_L$ is mislabeled.
-Generally, $w$ should be measured to be a \textit{difficult node}.
-However, $Y_{pseudo}$ may assign the correct label to $w$; accordingly, if we use $Y_{pseudo}[w]$ as $w$'s label to measure the label distribution of its neighborhood, we may mistake $w$ for an \textit{easy node}.
-Therefore, to better measure the difficulty of nodes, we retain the ground-truth labels for nodes in the training set:
+where $H$ is the node representation matrix obtained by GNN $f_1$ and $Y_P$ is the pseudo-labels predicted by a multilayer perceptron.
+However, directly using $Y_{P}$ to measure node difficulty may lead to inaccurate results, since $Y_{P}$ of training nodes may be different from the input labels $Y_{L}$.
+Therefore, to better measure node difficulty, we retain the input labels for training nodes:

+Subsequently, to identify two types of \textit{difficult nodes}, i.e., inter-class nodes and mislabeled nodes, we propose two difficulty measurers to capture both local and global information for measuring the node difficulty.